sstelfox/stelfox.net/content/notes/linux/libvirtd.md

 I don't normally need a graphical environment from my guests, preferring to administer from the command line as it is more powerful and less resource hungry.
 In some cases it is unavoidable.
-You'll notice in the example I give that the creation commands has the following in it:
+You'll notice in the example I give that the creation command has the following in it:

 ```
 --graphics none --serial pty --extra-args="console=ttyS0 serial"
 ```

-If your going to be using graphics you will want to omit those two options and replace them with:
+If you're going to be using graphics you will want to omit those two options and replace them with:

 ```